shopware5/devdocs/source/blog/_posts/2015-11-24-pdo-inspector.md

 ```

 These three methods will either directly execute a query (e.g. `DELETE * FROM test`), query a result (e.g. `SELECT * FROM test`)
 or prepare a SQL query for later execution (e.g `SELECT * FROM test WHERE id=?`).
-Now we can write a simple interceptor,
+Now we can write a simple inspector,
 that will behave just like the PDO object but analyze any query before it passes it to the database server:

 ```